PRIMATES &

 You can trace the origin of these folds back to all the movements, expressions and positions you've taken, made or held during your life.

-Their path has tightened and solidified resulting in permanent folds.
+In many places, their path has tightened and solidified resulting in permanent folds.

 The skin is so badly bent that it doubles up, and that one part now lies on another.
-A section of skin is emprisoned.

 Epidermis over epidermis.